streamthoughts/kafka-connect-file-pulse/site/content/en/docs/Archives/v1.6.x/FAQ/_index.md

 Connect File Pulse has some features which are similar to the ones provided by Logstash [codecs](https://www.elastic.co/guide/en/logstash/current/codec-plugins.html)/[filters](https://www.elastic.co/guide/en/logstash/current/filter-plugins.html).
 Filters like GrokFilter are actually strongly inspired from Logstash.
 For example you can use it to parse non-structured data like application logs.

-However, Connect File Pulse has not to be originally designed to collect dynamic application log files.
+However, Connect File Pulse has not be originally designed to collect dynamic application log files.

 ## Is FilePulse connector support SASL/SSL authentication mechanisms and can be deployed on Confluent Cloud ?